Oneiroi/Saiweb.co.uk/source/_posts/2015-11-26-highly-obfusticated-php-webshell.markdown

 ## Long string is loooooooong ...

-So first it's a base64 encoded string; we know this due to the first line of code
+So first it's a base64 encoded string; we know this due to the first line of code which is doing some signature evasion itself.

 ```php
 $wp__wp='base'.(32*2).'_de'.'code';
 ```